 Renting a scooter in Washington, DC is easy.
-There are several companies that operate in town: Bird, Bolt, Lime, Lyft, Razor, Skip, and Spin.
+There are several companies that operate in town: Lime, Lyft, Spin, and VeoRide.

 The Bird app does have a map feature, but if you have an Apple phone and watch, I recommend that you use the features together to get to your desired destination.